925 Silver vs 935 Silver

 Maintenance and Care

 Maintenance and care play a vital role in defining the shelf life of a jewelry item.
-Jewelry items made of 925 silver require much more maintenance time from their owners which can be a problem for people with busy life routine.
+Jewelry items made of 925 silver require more maintenance time from their owners.
+This maintenance will mostly consist of cleaning and removing tarnishing.

 If you are a regular wearer of jewelry, you can expect to clean your jewelry at least once every month.
 This includes regular cleaning to usage of tarnishing removing chemicals.